-An investigation by Peter Schweitzer's Government Accountability Institute (GAI) has concluded that conflicts of interest among President Obama's top Department of Justice appointees may explain why nobody on Wall Street has been prosecuted by the government following the economic meltdown of 2008.
+An investigation by Peter Schweizer's Government Accountability Institute (GAI) has concluded that conflicts of interest among President Obama's top Department of Justice appointees may explain why nobody on Wall Street has been prosecuted by the government following the economic meltdown of 2008.

 The conflicts stem from longstanding employment relationships of the appointees with law firms that represented key Wall Street giants like Goldman Sachs and AIG, according to the GAI report.
-The GAI was founded by Peter Schweitzer, whose book "Throw them all out" exposed members of Congress in both parties profiting on insider information obtained as a result of their offices.
+The GAI was founded by Peter Schweizer, whose book "Throw them all out" exposed members of Congress in both parties profiting on insider information obtained as a result of their offices.

 "Understanding the Justice Department's relationship with Big Finance may shed some light on the situation.
 Attorney General Holder and other top Justice officials came to the DOJ from prestigious white-collar defense firms, where they represented the very financial institutions the DOJ is supposed to investigate.
 Many Justice officials also played prominent roles in the president's 2008 campaign," the GAI report said.

 Prosecutions in other areas of white collar crime such as Medicare fraud have increased significantly during the Obama administration, according to figures cited by the GAI report.

 Based on data compiled by the Transactional Records Access Clearinghouse (TRAC) at Syracuse University, the GAI report noted that Medicare fraud prosecutions have increased 68.9 percent under Attorney General Eric Holder who was appointed by President Obama in 2009.
 Civil rights abuse cases have also gone up under Holder.